sqlparser/sqlflow_public/doc/basic-concepts/10-transforms.md

   `ROUND(salary)`, `a + b`, `order_id AS report_id`)
 - Set a reasonable `effectType`:
   - `EXACT_COPY` for aliases/equivalent casts
-  - `WEAK_COPY` for functions/expressions that change values
+  - `MODIFIED_COPY` for functions/expressions that change values
   - `AGGREGATION` for aggregates (granularity change)
   - `PARTIAL_COPY` for multi-source contributions
 - Record `coordinates` (and `sqlCoordinates`) when possible to enable